Boat Lore home

 When two

-boats
+boats meet

 When two boats meet, one will have right of way and is the stand-on boat.
 Generally the stand-on boat must stay on course.
 The other boat must alter course and pass behind the stand-on boat.
 This is the give-way or burdened boat.
-Any course change should be large enough to be clearly noticeable.
+Its course change should be large enough to be clearly noticeable.
 For sailboats, five basic rules will handle most situations.

-When a
+When a boat

 ignores